isomerpages/mlaw-corp/news/speeches/_posts/2023-07-24-post-Keynote Speech By Minister K Shanmugam At Conference: Empowering Women Through Gamechanging.md

 52. For those who cannot pay, I think we ought to treat them sympathetically, even if the woman and children are suffering.
 If he cannot pay then he cannot pay, what would you want to do?
 Send him to jail?
 You can go and ask him to work but beyond that, for those who refuse to pay, I think you can take tougher action.
 This facilitates a more sustainable maintenance outcome and for those who refuse to pay, I think it strengthens deterrence.

 {:start="53"}
 53. Once you file the report, I think people can agree there can be conciliation by being sensible and indicating the amount that ought to be paid.
 However, if it cannot be settled, then the Court will make a Show-Payment Order (SPO).
-The SPO will require the respondent to come back to court at specified intervals and show proof that he has complied with his maintenance obligations.&nbsp;&nbsp;
+The SPO will require the respondent to come back to court at specified intervals and show proof that he has complied with his maintenance obligations.

 {:start="54"}
 54. The SPO will typically last for six months.
 If the respondent does not show proof of payment, he will be imprisoned unless he can show good reasons for non-payment.
 Sounds a bit harsh but I am sure the court will approach this in a sensible way.